MayJamie/Fairy-Flood/README.md

 ### Tip 🎮
 You can hide where the screen wraps, but not for long!
 Raindrops can hit you there too!

+## Fun Fact 🎵
+Background music was composed by me in FL Studio Mobile!
+Sound effects taken from memes, no copyright infringement intended.